2017 Grand National Selector Tool

 All of the last ten winners had run at least three times in that season, so we've ruled out any horse who hasn't had a run within that period.

 Jumping is key over the Aintree fences and all of the last ten winners had won a minimum of three times over fences before showing they can be good jumpers on their day.
 Those without three wins to their names have been singled out with a cross.

 The last ten winners had bags of experience over jumps and had at least eight runs to their name.
 We've crossed out any runners who don't have the relevant experience.

 The mark is the Official Rating given to a horse by the British Horse Racing Association and the handicap for the race is built around these ratings.
 The last ten winners have been rated between 136 and 157, so those rated outside of those parameters have been marked with a cross.

 The last ten winners of the Grand National all ran within 53 days of the big race to ensure they were race fresh.
 We've crossed out any horse who has been off the course for longer than 53 days.

-All of the last ten runners had previously won or placed in a chase with a minimum of 15 runners to show they can handle the hustle and bustle of a big field.
+All of the last ten runners had previously won or placed in a chase with a minimum of 15 runners (barring last year's winner) to show they can handle the hustle and bustle of a big field.
 Any of the runners in this year's race have been crossed out if they don't fill this criteria.

-Using all the trends in the table, we've given the horses individual ratings out of 5, as to what their chances are in the Grand National based on these trends.
-There are 12 trends in total, those scoring 5 or less ticks get a one star rating, 6-7 ticks, 2 stars, 8-10 ticks, 3 stars, 11 ticks 4 stars and all twelve ticks 5 stars.
+Using all the trends in the table, we've given the horses individual ratings out of 10, as to what their chances are in the Grand National based on these trends.